Stage One

 Throughout Phase 2 of the project, the County has sought input and feedback from a wide range of interested parties, including Rocky View County residents, the development community, the County’s intermunicipal partners, and other agencies and organizations that operate within the County.

 Rocky View County is both vast in area and diverse in its communities, landscapes, and industries.
-To capture the unique identity of the numerous residential and business areas across the county, the Municipal Development Plan (MDP) will introduce a new policy concept called Distinct Areas.
+To capture the unique identity of the numerous residential and business areas across the County, the Municipal Development Plan (MDP) will introduce a new policy concept called Distinct Areas.

 By identifying Distinct Areas across the County, the MDP can define the local context, unique character, and values of each community.
 This will enable the MDP to promote location specific development that is sensitive to the unique identity and character of each community.